Frequently Asked Questions

 Does the school offer extracurricular activities and athletics?

-The school has 15 student-led organizations, including National Honor Society, Book Club, Math Counts and art and drama clubs.
+The school has over 20 student-led organizations, including National Honor Society, Book Club, Math Counts and art and drama clubs.
 The students may also participate in volleyball, basketball, tennis and track.

 Does my child have to be a straight-A student to apply?